runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 ## Explicit priority and associativity declarations

-Previously we have only considered the case where all productions expressing a priority or associativity relation are co-located in the same block of productions.
+Previously we have only considered the case where all the productions which you wish to express a priority or associativity relation over are co-located in the same block of productions.
 However, in practice this is not always feasible or desirable, especially as a definition grows in size across multiple modules.
 As a result, K provides a second way of declaring priority and associativity relations.

 Consider the following grammar, which we name `lesson-04-d.k` and which expresses the exact same grammar as `lesson-04-b.k`: